 - How many and what types of credit accounts do you have?
 Many scoring models consider the number and type of accounts you have.
 A mix of installment loans and credit cards may improve your score.
 Too many finance company accounts or too many credit cards will likely hurt your score.

-You could order your credit report by visiting www.annualcreditreport.com.
+You can order your credit report by visiting www.annualcreditreport.com.
 There is no need to contact the companies individually because they use the same service to provide the free reports.

 When requesting your free credit report, you will be asked to provide the following: